CopernicaMarketingSoftware/Documentation/Mailerq/5.7/rest-api-v1-inject.md

-# Rest API V1 Injection
+# REST API V1 Injection

 MailerQ offers an HTTP injection API.
 Check out the [message format](json-messages) for the required structure of injected messages.